Avalanche defenceman Samuel Girard enters the NHL/NHLPA Player Assistance Program

 “Just to reassure everyone, we can however tell you that we are staying in touch with him and your get well soon messages are touching him immensely,” Tony Girard posted.
 “Our man is a fighter, a great fighter and will always honour our region and all of Quebec.
 Hockey is still his big passion!"

-Girard, a native of Roberval, Que., is in his seventh full NHL season.
+Girard, a native of Roberval, Quebec, is in his seventh full NHL season.
 He broke his sternum midway through Colorado’s Stanley Cup run in 2022.

 AP NHL: https://www.apnews.com/hub/NHL